Monday, May 20, 2019, 4:30 – 5:45 pm, Banyan Breezeway

 Students and postdocs are invited to the fourth annual “Meet the Professors” event, Monday afternoon from 4:30 to 5:45 pm, immediately preceding the VSS Dinner and Demo Night.
 This is an opportunity for a free-wheeling, open-ended discussion with members of the VSS Board and other professors.
 You might chat about science, the annual meeting, building a career, or whatever comes up.

-This year, the event will consist of two 30-minute sessions separated by a 15-minute snack break.
+The event will consist of two 30-minute sessions separated by a 15-minute snack break.
 Please select a different professor for each session.
 Space is limited and is assigned on a first-come, first-served basis.
+Online registration closes on May 1.

 Professors and VSS Board Members